trojannemo/cPlayer/README.md

-# cPlayer (Dark Edition)
+# 🎮 cPlayer (Dark Edition)

-**As of July 7, 2025 I have stopped development of cPlayer (Dark Edition) and will only be developing cPlayer (Bright Edition) going forward.
-See my other repositories to download cPlayer (Bright Edition).
-It is much more richly featured and with a lot more love poured into it, so check it out!
-This repo will stay up in case anyone wants to fork it and work on additional features for cPlayer (Dark Edition) but don't expect any work from me.**
+---

+## ⚠️ Project Status — Archived

+**As of July 7, 2025, development of _cPlayer (Dark Edition)_ has officially stopped.**

+All future development effort is focused on **cPlayer (Bright Edition)**.

+- Please see my other repositories to download **cPlayer (Bright Edition)**
+- It is more feature-rich, actively developed, and built with significantly more care and polish

+This repository will remain online **for archival purposes** and in case anyone wishes to **fork the project** and continue development independently.

+> Do not expect further updates, fixes, or features from me on this branch.

+---

+## About

-cPlayer is my pet project, which started in 2014 when I thought to myself ... wouldn't it be cool if I could play Rock Band 3 customs like if they were regular songs?
+**cPlayer** is my long-running pet project, originally started in **2014**, born from a simple idea:

+> *Wouldn’t it be cool if Rock Band 3 customs could be played like regular songs?*
-Over time it's grown to display the MIDI contents, to display lyrics in various modes including a Karaoke-style mode, and so on to make the most use of the information contained within Rock Band files.
-By now, cPlayer has expanded beyond the original Xbox 360 Rock Band files, also playing its PS3 and Wii counterparts, as well as playing songs from BandFuse, Power Gig, Rocksmith 2014, YARG, Clone Hero, Phase Shift, Guitar Hero World Tour: Definitive Edition and most recently, Fortnite Festival.

-As of December 22, 2024, cPlayer (Bright Edition) has arrived, along with a host of new features for both the Bright Edition and this ("Dark Edition"), which will continue to receive support for now.
-There's been significant code changes from v3.0.0 to v4.0.0 hence why I'm jumping an entire version number.
-Please report any bugs or feature requests on here or on the C3 Discord.

-cPlayer is designed to be intuitive and easy to use, so just play around with it.
-There is a Help document but it is severely outdated.
-Now that this is open source - you improve it!
-If you do, please send me the updated copy so I can distribute it.

-cPlayer is written in C# using .NET Framework 4.8.1 and using Visual Studio 2022 Community Edition.
-For best results make sure you use the same.
+Over time, cPlayer evolved into a full-featured music player capable of:

+- Displaying MIDI contents
+- Showing lyrics in multiple modes, including **Karaoke-style playback**
+- Visualizing and leveraging the rich metadata contained in rhythm game files

+What began as an Xbox 360 Rock Band–focused tool has since grown well beyond that scope.

+---

+## Supported Game Formats

+Over its lifetime, cPlayer has expanded to support content from:

+- Rock Band (Xbox 360, PS3, Wii)
+- BandFuse
+- Power Gig
+- Rocksmith 2014
+- YARG
+- Clone Hero
+- Phase Shift
+- Guitar Hero World Tour: Definitive Edition
+- Fortnite Festival

+---

+## Bright Edition Transition

+As of **December 22, 2024**, **cPlayer (Bright Edition)** was introduced alongside a major evolution of the codebase.

+Both editions briefly received updates during this transition period.

+Due to **significant architectural changes** between versions **3.0.0** and **4.0.0**, the version number was intentionally advanced to reflect the scope of those changes.

+Bug reports and feature requests from that transition period were handled via GitHub and the C3 Discord.

+---

+## Usability & Documentation

+cPlayer is designed to be **intuitive and easy to use**, and most users should be able to explore it without guidance.

+A Help document exists, but it is **severely outdated**.

+Now that this project is open source:

+- Improve it
+- Update the documentation
+- Fix what’s broken

+If you do, please consider sending me the updated documentation so I can redistribute it for others.

+---

+## Development Environment

+- **Language:** C#
+- **Framework:** .NET Framework **4.8.1**
+- **IDE:** Visual Studio **2022 Community Edition**

+For best results, use the same environment.

+---

+## Community & Support

-If you have technical questions or want to discuss cPlayer with me, I can be found in most Rock Band related Discord servers under the same username. **I also have my own Discord server called "Nemo's Nautilus".** Send me a message and let's talk.
+If you have technical questions or want to discuss cPlayer:

+- You can find me in most **Rock Band–related Discord servers** under the same username
+- I also run my own Discord server:

+**“Nemo’s Nautilus”**

+Send me a message and let’s talk.

+---

+## Final Notes

+This project had a long life, evolved far beyond its original scope, and helped pave the way for what eventually became **cPlayer (Bright Edition)**.

+This repository remains available **for reference, experimentation, and forking**.

 Enjoy.

-July 8, 2025
+*July 8, 2025*